Aspire + Azure Cognitive Services: Transforming Unstructured Data Preparation for Azure Search

 Is there an innovative approach to address these data preparation inquiries?
 There is.
 By integrating Accenture’s Aspire with Microsoft Azure Cognitive Services, we can accelerate unstructured content acquisition, and significantly enhance content processing and enrichment in Azure Search.

 Wondering how we got there?
-Read on to learn more about Aspire, Azure Cognitive Services, and our demo architecture and methodology.
+Read on to learn more about Aspire, Azure Cognitive Services, and how we integrated these technologies to improve search.
+A demo is also included.

 Aspire Content Processing Framework and Azure Cognitive Services